Join as a Commissioner

-All planning public officials — whether newly seated or well experienced—need to master planning basics and learn about innovative practices.
-Take advantage of an experienced and helpful partner in the world-wide planning practice so you may create vital, sustainable communities.
+All planning public officials — whether newly seated or well seasoned — need to master planning basics and learn about innovative practices.
+Take advantage of an experienced and helpful partner in planning practice as you work to create vital, sustainable communities.

 - Build essential skills.
 APA publications, online programming, national and chapter conferences, and targeted training practices teach core lessons that help commissioners create consensus on controversial issues, decide on issues fairly, and sidestep legal pitfalls.

 - Connect with chapters and divisions.
-Join one or more of APA’s 21 divisions and one of 47 chapters at a discounted rate.
-Learn how other commissions have solved the problems yours is now facing, and share your good ideas and effective solutions with colleagues in other cities and towns.
+Join one or more of APA's 24 divisions and one of 48 chapters at a discounted rate.
+Learn how other commissions solved the problems yours is facing, and share your good ideas and effective solutions with colleagues in other cities and towns.

 Planning board membership includes all the benefits of APA — and more — at a cost far below what practicing planners pay.
 Members belong to a local chapter and benefit from opportunities to share experiences with other commissioners and planners at national and chapter meetings, conferences, and training events.

-Not a Commissioner, Planning Board Member, Or Public Official?
+Not a Planning Board Member Or Public Official?